knpuniversity/php-beginner-series/knpu/functions.rst

     <h1>ALL THE LOVE, NONE OF THE CRAP!</h1>

 This proves that the string is lowercased first and *then* uppercased.
 Functions work from the inside out.
-First ``cleverWelcomeMessage`` is passed as the first argument to ``strtolower` and a lowercase string is returned.
+Initially ``cleverWelcomeMessage`` is passed as the first argument to ``strtolower` and a lowercase string is returned.
 This lowercase string is then passed as the first argument to ``strtoupper``, which returns an upper case string.
-That string is finally printed with ``echo``.
+Which is finally printed with ``echo``.
 Phew!

 This is all really cool, but if you do feel overwhelmed, you could always